RI Generator Installation Costs & Installs

 Phase 4: Commissioning

-• Realtime voice-to-estimate: Speak requirements on site; see line items populate instantly.
+• Realtime voice-to-estimate: Capture requirements on site and see line items populate instantly.

-• Dynamic material pricing: Live feeds from RI distributors adjust costs automatically.
+• Dynamic material pricing: Live feeds from distributors adjust costs automatically.

-• AI blueprint takeoffs: Upload plans, and circuits, trench lengths, and pad areas appear in a click.
+• AI blueprint takeoffs: Upload plans and get instant calculations for circuits, trench lengths, and pad areas.

-• One-click quote docs: Generate polished proposals branded with your logo or your contractor’s, complete with payment schedules.
+• One-click quote docs: Generate polished proposals with ease.

-• Integrated change orders: Modify scope mid-project; CountBricks recalculates totals in seconds.
+• Integrated change orders: Modify scope mid-project and recalculate totals instantly.

 Maintenance and Lifecycle Budgeting

-A standby generator is a 20-year asset when maintained correctly.
+A standby generator is a long-term investment.
 Plan for:

 • Semi-annual oil and filter changes